ranibb/TypeScript-Playground/README.md

 In this context we need to understand when to use type assertion and when not.

+To sum up, use a type assertion we assigning a supertype to a subtype and take care by yourself to properly initialize all the additional members of the subtype.

 ## Type Guards
 Unlike the type assertion, a type guard exists at run-time and help us to check the type of a variable.
 For that TypeScript offers us two operators: